-Many regions of the U.S. are susceptible to temperatures below 55°F in the fall, which means insects like ants, beetles, stink bugs, large outdoor cockroaches and wasps begin finding their way into your warm home.
-While 74% of Americans surveyed by Raid believe they have more bugs in the home in summer, what they may not know is their home remains susceptible to unwanted visitors well into the cooler months.
+Many regions of the United States are susceptible to temperatures below 55 degrees Fahrenheit in the fall, which means insects such as ants, beetles, stink bugs, large outdoor cockroaches, and wasps begin finding their way into your warm home.
+While 74 percent of Americans surveyed by Raid believe they have more bugs in the home in summer, what they may not know is their home remains susceptible to unwanted visitors well into the cooler months.

 Step 1: Seal Your Home Against Insects